 Riverside CA DUI Penalties

-The penalties for a DUI conviction in Riverside are pretty standard: Fines, probation, DUI school, and a license suspension.
+The penalties for a DUI conviction in Riverside are pretty standard: Fines, probation, DUI school, and a license suspension (though you may be able to continue driving anywhere if you get an ignition interlock device (IID) installed).
 But Riverside courts also impose jail time, even on a first offense.
 The sentencing is usually six to ten days on a first offense, thirty days on a second offense, and at least 120 days in jail for third time DUI.
 People can usually serve the time as a work release rather than actually staying in a jail facility.

 A good Riverside criminal defense lawyer can often negotiate with the prosecutor or judge to get jail time reduced or eliminated.